prrvchr/OAuth2OOo/README.md

 # OAuth2OOo v.0.0.1

-## OAuth2.0 implementation for LibreOffice.
+## OAuth2.0 implementation for LibreOffice / OpenOffice.

 ![OAuth2OOo screenshot](OAuth2OOo.png)

-The OAuth2.0 protocol allows the connection to servers, after acceptance of the connection authorization, by exchange of tokens.
+The OAuth2.0 protocol allows the connection to resource servers, after acceptance of the connection authorization, by exchange of tokens.

 The revocation takes place in the management of: [Application associated with your Google account](https://myaccount.google.com/security?utm_source=OGB#connectedapps)